totakke/libra/README.md

 ```
 -d, --dir DIR           Name of the directory containing benchmarks, default "bench".
 -n, --namespace SYMBOL  Symbol indicating a specific namespace to run benchmarks.
+-i, --include KEYWORD   Run only benchmarks that have this metadata keyword.
+-e, --exclude KEYWORD   Exclude benchmarks with this metadata keyword.
 ```

 ## Criterium integration